A hyperelastic oscillatory Couette system: Derivation of analytical solutions for neo-Hookean solids

 \subsection{Simplification of governing equations}

 We begin by noting that the problem is homogeneous in the \(x\)-direction and hence we can omit the \(x\)-dependence of any quantity.
-The problem then reduces to a one-dimensional one, with gradients only along the \(y\)-axis, and classical symmetry reductions to the governing Cauchy momentum equation can be adopted.
-Firstly, the continuity equation (or equivalently the incompressibility condition) of~\cref{eqn:incomp} simplifies to
+The problem then reduces to one-dimension, with gradients only along the \(y\)-axis, and classical symmetry reductions to the governing Cauchy momentum equation can be adopted.
+First, the continuity equation (or equivalently the incompressibility condition) of~\cref{eqn:incomp} simplifies to

 A trivial solution to this equation is \( v_y(y, t) = c(t) \), where \( c(t) \) is an arbitrary quantity.
-Because of the absence of motion of the wall in the y-direction, \( c(t) \) is identically set to \( 0\) to match wall boundary conditions.
+Because of the absence of motion of the wall in the y-direction, \( c(t) \) is identically zero to match wall boundary conditions.
 Then, only the displacement \(u(y,t)\), velocity \(v(y,t)\) and stresses \(\sigma_{xy} = \sigma(y,t)\) in the \(x\) direction need to be considered.
 This simplifies the governing equation~\cref{eqn:cauchy1} to read as

-where all the physical quantities depend on \((y, t)\).
+where all quantities depend on \((y, t)\).
 Additionally, the stress can be directly computed from \cref{eqn:cons_fluid,eqn:cons_solid,eqn:solid_stress} as follows

-where we remark that the coefficient \(c_2\) is absent and hence does not contribute to the dynamics.
-We note that the solid stress expression for a Mooney--Rivlin material with \(c_3 = 0\) is linear with respect to the displacement $u$, while the one with \( c_3 \neq 0 \) is nonlinear \cite{sugiyama2011full}.
-The velocities and stresses at the interfaces need to be continuous per \cref{eqn:elastic_bcs}, thus
+where we remark that the coefficient \(c_2\) from~\cref{eqn:solid_stress} drops out due to algebraic simplification and hence does not contribute to the dynamics.
+We also note that \(c_3 = 0\) implies linear stress responses with respect to the 1D displacement $u$, while \( c_3 \neq 0 \) is responsible for (cubic) nonlinear behaviors~\cite{sugiyama2011full}.
+The simplified~\cref{eqn:simplified,eqn:stress} indicate that accelerations (LHS) result from viscous forces in the fluid, and a combination of viscous and elastic forces in the solid (RHS).